-The following Fellowships and Scholarships are available to students in EDSRC.
+The following Fellowships and Scholarships are available to students in EDSCE.
 Criteria and eligibility are listed below.
 Funds for these programs are limited and as designed to supplement other funds.
 For application deadlines and specific funding and eligibility requirements please contact your faculty advisor or Director of Graduate Studies.
 Recipients are expected to attend the annual College of Education Scholarship banquet held in September of each year.
 Other funding may be available thought grants and teaching, research, and graduate assistantships.
 Check with your faculty advisor and the Director of Graduate Studies.

 - Blackhurst Student Research Fund

-- Michael Nelson Graduate Fellowship
+- C. Michael Nelson Endowed Graduate Fellowship

 - Della Marie Johnson Endowed Research Fund